 Generally speaking, security through obscurity is not recommended.
 This is why ProtonMail is open source, and we have all of our front end code open to inspection from the community.
 Security through obscurity is the anti-thesis of open source, and relies on the notion that security of a system can be improved if attackers do not know how the system works.
 Generally, this is a bad approach.
 It is better to have a system so secure that even if attackers know how it works, they cannot bypass it.
 This is certainly the case with the PGP email encryption that ProtonMail utilizes.

 However, one case where security through obscurity DOES work is fighting spammers.
-This is particularly the case when it comes to fighting outgoing spam which we will discuss in next week’s installment.
+This is particularly the case when it comes to fighting outgoing spam.
 Fighting spam is like trying to hit a moving target, it requires constant adjustment and tuning, especially since the distinction between spam and non-spam messages can be unclear at times.

 There simply isn’t any foolproof method for defeating spam.
 Thus, if spammers don’t know how we are blocking their messages, it makes it much more difficult for them to find a workaround.
 This is why we cannot publish detailed specs of how our spam filters work.
 It also means we cannot open source our backend server configs which contain our spam filter settings.